Djskurt/HaborTech-Operations-Playbook/week03-systems-manager-s3.md

 Additionally, the lab reinforced the importance of selecting the right service model for a workload.
 For Bright Path Nonprofit's static website requirement, Amazon S3 Static Website Hosting provided a simpler and lower-maintenance solution than deploying an additional EC2 instance.
 Choosing services that align with workload requirements can reduce operational overhead, improve scalability, and allow administrators to focus on higher-value tasks.

 ## Professional Vocabulary
 -  Systems Manager
 -AWS Systems Manager is an AWS management service that provides a unified interface for administering compute resources, executing remote operations, maintaining configuration compliance, collecting inventory data, and automating operational workflows across an AWS environment.
 -  Managed Node
-A managed node is a system that is enrolled in AWS Systems Manager and can be managed remotely through centralized AWS operational tools and automation services.
+-A managed node is a system that is enrolled in AWS Systems Manager and can be managed remotely through centralized AWS operational tools and automation services.
 -  Run Command
-Run Command is a Systems Manager tool that executes remote administrative commands and scripts on managed nodes from a central AWS management service.
+-Run Command is a Systems Manager tool that executes remote administrative commands and scripts on managed nodes from a central AWS management service.
 -  Session Manager
-Provides secure remote access to managed nodes.
+-Provides secure remote access to managed nodes.
 -  Inventory
-Collects configuration and software information from managed nodes.
+-Collects configuration and software information from managed nodes.
 -  Parameter Store
-Securely stores and manages configuration data and secrets.
+-Securely stores and manages configuration data and secrets.
 -  Automation
-A feature that helps complete repetitive tasks without requiring someone to do them manually.
+-A feature that helps complete repetitive tasks without requiring someone to do them manually.
 -  Static Website Hosting
-Hosting a website made of files like HTML, CSS, and images without requiring a web server.
+-Hosting a website made of files like HTML, CSS, and images without requiring a web server.
 -  Object Storage
-A way of storing data as individual files, called objects, that can be easily accessed and managed.
+-A way of storing data as individual files, called objects, that can be easily accessed and managed.
 -  Management Plane
-The part of a system used to control and manage resources.
+-The part of a system used to control and manage resources.